JulioPuma/spring-project-web-socket/readme.md

-#  Base Project for Spring
+#  Spring Project using Web Socket

-Project used like template for other projects.
+Project using websocket in springboot

 * Language: Java 17
 * Framework: SpringBoot 3